HangtingYe/DeepTOF/README.md

 ## Result 2 (simulated data), the values in parentheses represent the relative performance decrease.
+Simulated data: In our study, we utilized a real-world dataset Spine Patient Outcomes Research Trial (SPORT) and it is hard to to generate hypothetical data using a simulator.
+In order to increase the difficulty of the task, we intentionally scaled up the challenges, including data bias, data noise, and non-compliance.
+To induce data bias, we applied distinct Gaussian noise to the surgical and nonoperative groups.
+For data noise, we added Gaussian noise to the labels.
+As for non-compliance, we masked a portion of the non-empty labels according to a predefined proportion to increase the quantity of missing values.
+Based on these modifications, we designed three scenarios with incrementally increasing difficulty.

+We acknowledge that these modifications were made to deliberately create more challenging scenarios in our experiments.
+We believe that these adjustments better reflect the major challenges in spine TOF.
+It is important to note that these simulated data are solely used to verify the contribution of our proposed models and cannot be used to represent a real patient sample.

 ### Task 1: Surgical group: Gaussian noise added with parameters N(0.5, 0.1), Nonoperative group: Gaussian noise added with parameters N(0, 0.1), Labels: Gaussian noise added with parameters N(0, 0.1), Mask ratio: 10%
 |Variants | BP | PF|